Senichi Hoshino: Managerial career

 Hoshino worked as a commentator for NHK after retiring, and his popularity with both fans and players called him back to the Chunichi Dragons as a manager in 1987.
-Hoshino made a number of big trades, and led the Dragons to a league championship in 1988.
+Hoshino made a number of big trades, and led the Dragons to a league championship in 1988; the team lost the Japan Series in five games.
 He stepped down in 1991, and returned to his job as a commentator and sports writer.

 The Dragons did poorly after Hoshino's departure, and he was once again called back to lead the team in 1996.
 Hoshino won his second league championship in 1999, but stepped down again after his team placed fifth in 2001.

 In 2002, Hoshino was called to take over as manager of the Hanshin Tigers, who had been in last place for the last four years under Katsuya Nomura.
 He raised the team to fourth place in his first year, and made huge cuts during the off-season while recruiting free agents like Tomoaki Kanemoto and Hideki Irabu.
 The Tigers won the Central League championship in 2003; Hoshino's third pennant as manager.
-However, he frequently fell ill during games in 2003, often leaving the head coach to manage the team while he sat quietly on the bench.
-He stepped down after the 2003 Japanese championship series due to health reasons, allegedly due to high blood pressure and heart arrhythmia, but was the assistant senior director of the Hanshin Tigers until 2010.
+However, he frequently fell ill during games in 2003, often leaving the head coach to manage the team while he sat quietly on the bench; the team lost the Japan Series in seven games.
+He stepped down after the 2003 Japanese championship series for health reasons, allegedly due to high blood pressure and heart arrhythmia, but was the assistant senior director of the Hanshin Tigers until 2010.
 In 2007, he became the manager of the Japan national baseball team, which won the Asian Baseball Championship (the qualifier for the Beijing Olympics) defeating the Philippines, Korea, and Taiwan.
 However, the "Hoshino Japan" finished with a 4–5 record in the 2008 Beijing Olympics with no medals.

 After the Tohoku Rakuten Golden Eagles decided to let Marty Brown go after the first year of a two-year contract, Hoshino was brought on to manage the team and signed to a one-year, ¥150 million contract for the 2011 season.
 After a fifth-place PL finish and the positive development of the team's younger players, team owner Hiroshi Mikitani requested that Hoshino stay on as manager for the next few seasons.
-In the 2013 season, the Eagles' ninth, he went on to lead the team to its first PL pennant, first successful Climax Series run, and first Japan Series title.
+In the 2013 season, the Eagles' ninth, he went on to lead the team to its first PL pennant (making it his third team that he led a team to a league pennant), first successful Climax Series run, and first Japan Series title, which fittingly came against the Giants.
 The following season, however, the Eagles finished in last place and Hoshino announced that he would step down as manager.
 His managerial tenure remains the team's longest.